sublee/subl.ee/resume.md

 [TrueSkill][trueskill], 2012--2015
 :   Implemented [TrueSkill™][trueskill-tm], the rating algorithm for Xbox Live,
-    in Python.
+    as a Python library.
 This project was introduced in [PyData Berlin 2019][pydata2019].

 [trueskill]: https://trueskill.org/